carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 {: .textchunk}

 > # Using daymetr to download weather
 > Let's first start by using the function `read_sf` to load in the boundary file for our plot of land.
-The function `read_sf` is like the `read.csv` function we used previously to lead data, but it is designed for shape-files (hence the `sf` in its name):
+The function `read_sf` is like the `read.csv` function we used previously to lead data, but it is designed to read in shapefiles with a simple formatting (hence the `sf` in its name for "simple figure"):
 >
 > ~~~
 > boundary <- read_sf("data/boundary.gpkg")